 Reducing the stress of the visit encourages more frequent check, which allows earlier diagnosis and treatment of medical conditions and overall improvement in feline health.

 The Cat Friendly Clinic scheme is transforming the way in which cats are treated across the globe, and here at Ark Vets we want to do all we can to ensure the best outcome for our feline patients.
-We are currently applying for cat friendly status but already do lots to be cat friendly.

 Our practice is set up to be feline friendly

 - We have a separate waiting area in the reception, where dogs noses will not sniff round your cats basket.
 And we have a special stand beside your chair that you can put your cat’s basket on, keeping it high up where cats feel safer.